 In October 2013, the Company entered into phase one of a collaboration agreement to commercialize CardioPredictTM, a molecular diagnostic test developed by Transgenomic, in the United States.
-Under the terms of the strategic collaboration agreement, PDI will be responsible for all U.S.-based marketing and promotion of CardioPredictTM, while Transgenomic will be responsible for processing CardioPredictTM in its state-of-the-art CLIA lab and all customer support.
-Both parties will pay their respective expenses and will split profit on a formula basis.
-If the Company moves to the second phase of the collaboration agreement, PDI may provide Transgenomic with funding support of up to \$3.0 million, principally to finance working capital requirements for the product.
-Through March 31, 2014, the Company has not provided any funding to Transgenomic.
+Under the terms of the strategic collaboration agreement, PDI was responsible for all U.S.-based marketing and promotion of CardioPredictTM, while Transgenomic would be responsible for processing CardioPredictTM in its state-of-the-art CLIA lab and all customer support.
+Both parties were responsible for their respective expenses.
+Subsequently, the Company has determined that it would not enter into the second phase of the collaboration agreement effective June 30, 2014.
+If the Company had determined that it would enter the second phase of the collaboration agreement, profits would have been split on a formula basis and PDI may have provided Transgenomic with funding support of up to \$3.0 million, principally to finance working capital requirements for the product.
+The Company did not provide any funding to Transgenomic.

-PDI's costs related to both of these agreements are expensed in the Company's PC Services segment and reflected in Cost of sales or Selling, general and administrative expenses in the Consolidated Statement of Comprehensive Loss, depending upon the underlying nature of the expenses incurred.
+PDI's costs related to both of these agreements are expensed in the Company's PC Services segment and reflected in Cost of services or Selling, general and administrative expenses in the Consolidated Statement of Comprehensive (Loss) Income, depending upon the underlying nature of the expenses incurred.